Many businesses neglect one simple thing they can do to improve their customer service—answer the phone.

 Be positive and accountable

 A good telephone customer experience results in the caller getting what they need.
-Whether they called for information, to book an appointment, or to speak with a specific person, your goal should be to deliver.
+They may call for information, to book an appointment, or to speak with a specific person.
+When you answer the phone, your goal should be to deliver.

 Of course, you won’t always be able to give the caller exactly what they want.
 In those cases, focusing your phrasing on what you can and will do for them can soften the blow.
 Rather than saying “no” to the caller, let them know the best thing you can do for them.

 And don’t pass the buck if you can avoid it.
 The caller doesn’t care about your internal policies or how your organization works.
 They just want results.
 Once you answer the phone, take responsibility for seeing the call through to a positive resolution.

 What should you say when you answer the phone?
 Scripting Best Practices

 For some, the word “call script” may have a connotation of rote, robotic recitation of hard-coded information.
 But that’s not how scripts work in the hands of good actors on stage or screen, and it’s not how scripts should work in the hands of a good virtual receptionist either.

 The script isn’t necessarily intended to be read verbatim (though some parts might be).
 It’s a guide that brings consistency without sacrificing naturalness.
 The receptionist can still improvise a little or respond to what the caller says, just like they would in a regular conversation.

 The script provides a roadmap for the call, to ensure everything important is covered and you can move forward on your business goals after the call.
 You have all the info you need, and so does the caller.
 And the next step, whether that’s a message, a transfer, or something else, is initiated.